fatjond0413/sep11-freedom-project/blog/entry01.md

 # Entry 1
 ##### 11/4/24

-## My tool:Kaboom
+## Deciding my Tool

   After careful thinking and thought on which tool I should chose I decided to go and use [kaboom](https://kaboomjs.com/) because it is designed for my project.
 As for my project I plan to make a 2d rpg video game that is similar to the [first zelda game](https://youtu.be/6g2vk8Gudqs?si=ek4g_W8S7XdAr9ce) where you can fight mobs, talk to npcs, and even explore the world because it seems like a very fun and idea.
 It is not unique  or original, but competition breeds improvement.
-How I made sure it was the right tool for me was by testing it out and going to the kabooms websites [playground.](https://kaboomjs.com/play?example=add) There I first looked at the rpg section to see what kaboom is capable of in this genre of video games and it did not disapoint.
-It was a great rpg and way to make my project, it had dialogue, items, and npcs, so
+How I made sure it was the right tool for me was by looking at the rpg section to see what kaboom is capable of in this genre of video games and it did not disapoint.
+It was a great rpg and way to make my project, it had dialogue, items, and npcs, so it seemed like it was the perfect tool for my project.I also went to youtube toshow me about the tool and it was perfect for makingmy freedom project.

+## Testing out my tool

+ How I began testing my tool was by going into the [kaboom playground](https://kaboomjs.com/play?example=add) and examining the code and notice that there is a `js add([sprite("ghosty"),pos(x, y),])`

 [Next](entry02.md)